Deciding where to invest your marketing dollars isn’t a decision you take lightly as a small business owner.

 You want your marketing message to be something that people look forward to seeing.
 Email lets you keep track of which messages are generating the most opens and clicks, so you know which messages will get people excited to hear from your business.

 “It’s always nice to hear someone tell us how much they enjoyed reading our newsletter and thanking us for reminding them to come visit the store or give us a call.
 The personal touch really makes the difference.”

 Sue Bedell, owner, Second Bloom Design

 18. Start a conversation

 Email marketing lets you start a two-way conversation that will benefit you and your readers.
-Don’t just push your message out to them; encourage them to share their feedback and ideas.
+Don’t just push your message out to them; encourage them to share their feedback and ideas with a survey or a poll.
 This approach has worked well for a company like WH Cornerstone Investments, which relies on email to share helpful advice, news, and education with clients.

 “After each email, I get three to five calls.
 Some people see my email and get reminded they want a consultation, others will just want to talk about a news article.”

 Learn more: How to Write Good Survey Questions